Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1082.
 Investigations.

-• (a) On her or his own initiative or on the basis of a complaint filed pursuant to § 1083 or any other provision of this chapter, the director or any field compliance officer designated by the director may make such public or private investigations within the reservation as the director deems necessary:
+• (a) On her or his own initiative or on the basis of a complaint filed pursuant to § 1083 or any other provision of this chapter, the TERO Director, or any field compliance officer designated by the TERO Director, shall make such public or private investigations within her or his jurisdiction:

 • (1) to ensure compliance with a provision in this chapter;